 Solar power is clean green electricity that is either created from sunlight or from heat from the sun.
 Having solar electricity in your home usually means setting up a solar photovoltaic system on your roof.
+Discover more in our solar energy education sections ahead.

 Definition of photovoltaic: Photo = “light” and photons = energy particles coming from sunlight; voltaic = producing a voltage or volts.
 Abbreviation = PV